LETTER TO THE COMMUNITY

-Since 1987, the women of the Western Reserve Chapter of The Links Incorporated have joined together as friends working to make a difference in our community.
+Since 1987, the women of the Western Reserve (OH) Chapter of The Links Incorporated have joined together as friends working to make a difference in our community.
 As one of three Northeast Ohio chapters of The Links, we have provided a broad array of services, all aimed at enriching the lives of residents and enhancing the quality of life of Greater Cleveland.
-The Links is a national organization with 12,000 members spanning 276 chapters located in 41 states, the District of Columbia and the Commonwealth of the Bahamas.
-We annually contribute more than 500,000 documented hours of community service, which serves to strengthen our communities and enhance our nation.
+The Links is a national organization with 14,000 members spanning 284 chapters located in 41 states, the District of Columbia and the Commonwealth of the Bahamas.
+We annually contribute more than 500,000 documented hours of community service, which strengthens our communities and enhances our nation.

-Annually, each of the 46 members of the Western Reserve Chapter commit a minimum 48 hours to develop and execute community service programs.
-Our goal is to create sustainable programs with outcomes that are measureable and impact the lives of those we touch.
-Our service areas spans across Cuyahoga County with a specific focus on the cities of Cleveland and East Cleveland, exposing residents to educational and enrichment activities that support them in reaching their potential as scholars and as citizens.
+Annually, each of the 48 members of the Western Reserve (OH) Chapter commit a minimum of 48 hours to develop and execute community service programs.
+Our goal is to create sustainable programs with measurable outcomes that impact lives.
+Our service area spans Cuyahoga County, with a specific focus on the cities of Cleveland and East Cleveland, exposing residents to educational and enrichment activities that support them in reaching their potential as scholars and as citizens.

-Be it education, health, or the arts the Western Reserve Chapter is dedicated to improving the condition of our community.
+Be it education, health, or the arts, the Western Reserve (OH) Chapter is dedicated to improving the condition of our community.
 Our successes are based in our friendships, our dedication to community, and the support of the community through our many sponsors and partners.